This post may contain affiliate links. Read my full disclosure policy.

 Life is very simple, but we insist on making it complicated. ~Confucious

-What is a Spanish Potato Tortilla?
+What is Spanish Tortilla?

-(By Silvia Sampere of Silvia Cooks).
-Potato tortilla, or Tortilla de Patatas, is one of the most popular dishes of Spain.
-Although there are as many interpretations of this dish as there are people, Potato Tortilla is prepared quite similarly everywhere in the country.
+Spanish Tortilla, or Tortilla de Patatas, is one of the most popular dishes of Spain.
+Although there are as many interpretations of this dish as there are people, Spanish Tortilla is prepared quite similarly everywhere in the country.

 Although potatoes arrived to Spain from the Americas (or Indias, as they were called then) in 1573, this is a relatively recent recipe, becoming popular in the 19th century.
 People used to prepare it with pork lard instead of olive oil and, originally, onion was not part of it (now considered a must by many).
 When potatoes arrived, they were seen as a flavorless, bland ingredient, and only gained traction in the 18th century, when wheat was scarce and expensive.
 It is said this was, in part, thanks to an Irish man, named Henry Doyle, living in Madrid, who convinced the king at the time about the benefits of this precious, undervalued vegetable.

-How is Potato Tortilla typically served?
+How is Spanish Tortilla typically served?

-If you come to Spain, you will find potato tortillas in restaurants, bars and at homes.
+If you come to Spain, you will find Spanish tortillas in restaurants, bars and at homes.
 It is eaten as breakfast, aperitivo during weekends, at lunch or for dinner.
 We will prepare it on any given day and also for a special occasion.

-Variations of Spanish Potato Tortilla:
+Variations of Spanish Potato Tortilla